PARENTING + SELF-CARE

 - Stop hallucinating—stick to the facts.
 Don’t be the judge of the so-called judgers.
 Your mental health and everyone around you will thank you for it.

-It’s a big topic, so stay tuned for more and feel free to share your thoughts in the comments below.
+It’s a big topic, so stay tuned for more and feel free to share your thoughts and experiences by leaving a comment below.

 Some resources you may find helpful